parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/appointments-and-hospital-stays.md

 ## Decision making
 Decisions about health and care should be taken together with your healthcare professional.
 This is shared decision making.
 The healthcare professional gives you advice, and you have the final decision.
 This does not mean you can demand a treatment that is not thought to be right for you by professionals, but that you are in control of your care.

 Sometimes thinking and memory problems can interfere with a person’s ability to make decisions.
 If this is the case, they may ‘lack capacity’ to make the decision.
 Capacity can be different for different decisions, this is usually due to complexity.
 It can also vary over time.
-See _Legal Matters_ for more information on what happens if someone ‘lacks capacity’ for the decisions around their care.
+See <a href="/learn/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">_Legal Matters_</a> for more information on what happens if someone ‘lacks capacity’ for the decisions around their care.

 If someone lacks capacity to consent to the hospital admission and care, and they require constant supervision, then a legal process must be followed.
 This is known as ‘Deprivation of Liberty Safeguards’ (DOLS).
 This is to protect them and make sure decisions are taken in their ‘best interests’.
 In some cases this may involve keeping them in hospital even when they say they want to go home.

 This is if being treated in hospital is in their best interests.

 Some people will have a Power of attorney in place, in which case the healthcare professionals will include them in decision making.
-Please see _Legal Matters_ for further details about this.
+Please see <a href="/learn/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">_Legal Matters_</a> for further details about this.

 If someone has a mental health problem that causes them to be at serious risk to themselves or others, then a legal framework may be used to make some health decisions for them.
 This could be to stay in hospital, or for treatment for the mental health problem.
 The law that is followed is the Mental Health Act.